-From Customer Journey to Customer Loyalty, the path towards winning Customer Experience (CX) is rife with challenges.
+From Customer Journey to Customer Loyalty, the path toward winning Customer Experience (CX) is rife with challenges.
 Recent studies predict that by the year 2020, less than a year away, purchasing behavior is more likely to be determined by the overall customer experience rather than the pricing.
 Now, more than ever, customers are the most informed and the most demanding when it comes to products and services.
-Matching, or exceeding, the customer’s expectations is now literally a full-time job!
+Matching, or exceeding the customer’s expectations is now literally a full-time job!

-Whether it is a small advertising agency or a national hotel chain , businesses of all sizes require a well-honed customer experience strategy to acquire and retain new customers.
+Whether it is a small advertising agency or a national hotel chain, businesses of all sizes require a well-honed customer experience strategy to acquire and retain new customers.
 At a certain point, the trick is in repeatedly demonstrating value to the customer.
 This, if all goes according to plan, should establish trust in the brand, which can over time result in a lifelong customer relationship.
 The happier the customer is, the more likely they are to share this fact with their friends and family members.
 According to a report by Nielsen, the global data analytics company, more than 90 percent of consumers trust referrals made by friends or family members.

 Developing an Empathy-Powered Framework

-The identification of best practices can lead an organization towards building a truly customer-focused customer experience framework.
-The obstacle most companies face is in remembering to always begin from the customer’s perspective, no matter how valid their company-centric concerns are – such as efficiency and resource management.
+The identification of best practices can lead an organization toward building a truly customer-focused customer experience framework.
+The obstacle most companies face is remembering to always begin from the customer’s perspective, no matter how valid their company-centric concerns are – such as efficiency and resource management.
 After every possible buyer or customer persona is identified, the next step is to craft and deliver individual experiences that are meaningful and agreeable for each customer type.
-The company’s vision must consider the emotions, actions and thoughts of their prospective (and existing) customers.
+The company’s vision must consider the emotions, actions, and thoughts of their prospective (and existing) customers.

 Charting the Customer Experience

 Here is where the journey map comes into the forefront.
 Using a journey map, usually a diagram that outlines the various stages that a customer goes through when interacting with a company, an organization can begin to pinpoint “Moments of Truth”.
 “Moments of Truth” are basically those particular situations where, if a customer’s expectations are not met, it can seriously damage brand loyalty.
-Every single journey map must reinforce a certain business goal, otherwise it is a waste of valuable time and resources.
+Every single journey map must reinforce a certain business goal, otherwise, it is a waste of valuable time and resources.

-It is at this crucial step that all the stakeholders need to be brought onboard.
-A simple way to create an attendees’ list is by considering whether that team member or their department interacts with a customer in any way.
+It is at this crucial step that all the stakeholders need to be brought on board.
+A simple way to create an attendees list is by considering whether that team member or their department interacts with a customer in any way.
 If so, invite them to the journey mapping meeting.
 Each stakeholder can evaluate, and discuss how their particular role or department can improve the customer’s experience at a particular touchpoint or channel.
 They must each identify opportunities to make the existing customer experience even more pleasant and reliable for the end-user.
 It is when departments are assigned tasks without a larger, more cohesive vision that the resulting customer experience becomes disjointed and inefficient.
 From here on out, there should be collective decision-making amongst all the stakeholders.

 Setting Things in Motion